R-Icon

 Sorry, I just caught myself boring you.
 Let's skip ahead to time travel and the twin paradox.
 The twin paradox is funny, because it's taking all the excitement out of time travel and focusing on one twin becoming older or younger than the other.
 The twin paradox in short goes like this: One brother stays on earth and the other takes a spaceship and hauls ass out to space (really hauling ass, as in close to light speed).
 The space brother gets bored, turns around and comes home only to find that he is now younger than his brother.
 That's because time actually slows down when you go really fast (you also shrink, by the way), but you wouldn't notice in your own frame of reference.
 The used-to-be twins try again, and this time they take watches with them, and send signals back to each other, and they experience the Relativistic Doppler Effect (similar to the regular Doppler Effect you experience when the sound of a passing car or siren changes pitch as it goes by).
 Going deeper into this gets technical (boring), but that's the basis for time travel.
 Going up to the speed of light (constant...) moves you forward in time relative to others, and thus faster than the speed of light (after your brief moment of non-existence) should let you go back in time.
 Now let's do quantum!

 Quantum is where all the fun happens.
-You get quantum suicide, quantum immorality, many worlds and universes, uncertainty principles, and superposition.
+You get quantum suicide, quantum immortality, many worlds and universes, uncertainty principles, and superposition.
 The basis for quantum is that we don't know it, we can't see or discover it, and we can't test it.
 That makes it sound like a good job for the nutty scientists.
 In the scientific community, instead of saying WTF, they prefer to use the word quantum.

 You get little particles; fermion, photons, bosons, just to name a few, and the crazy part is that they're so sensitive that they behave differently when observed.
 Imagine a small child, doing its thing, parents thinking it's the cutest thing in the world.
 They quickly grab a video camera to document it, but the child immediately becomes aware of the camera, and starts acting stupid.
 Quantum is the other way around.
 It's acting stupid, until we try to see what's going on, and then it starts behaving nicely.